 Please no bottles/containers with narrow necks, as these are very fiddly for the volunteers to get the bread tags out.
 Also please no non-recyclable containers.
 The central hub volunteers would be so appreciative of your assistance with the above in sorting the bread tags into colours before they get to them.

-When your collection of bread tags gets too large to manage, take them into a local collection point, information on those are here.
+When your collection of bread tags gets too large to manage, take them to a local collection point, information on those are here.
 Or send them directly to your closest central hub.

 The hubs are: